jinzh23/jinzh23/README.md

 #### If you have a software developer job ready and would like to work together, feel free to connect via LinkedIn or email me directly at jinzh235@gmail.com

 #### KEY SKILLS:
-- #### HTML, CSS, JavaScript, TypeScript, SASS, React, Express.js, Node.js, DevOps, MySQL, MongoDB
+- #### Languages and Frameworks: HTML, CSS, JavaScript, TypeScript, SASS, React, Express.js, Node.js, DevOps, MySQL, MongoDB
 - #### Database Management: MySQL, MongoDB